 2. Easy Flower Card

-For children who haven’t seen their friends and other family members in a while, this beautiful flower card is the perfect craft.
-This printable is suited for children aged 6-12 years old and includes different flower heads, stems and a couple of bows.
-Your kids can color these in, cut them out and then arrange their flower pieces to a beautiful bouquet that they can glue on a card and send to someone they miss.
-The paper flower bouquet will also look pretty on a piece of craft paper and can be hung up or even framed as art in your kid’s room.
+This beautiful flower card is the perfect craft for children who haven’t seen their friends and other family members in a while.
+This printable is suited for children aged 6-12 years old and includes different flower heads, stems, and a couple of bows.
+Your kids can color these in, cut them out, and then arrange their flower pieces to a beautiful bouquet that they can glue on a card and send it to someone they miss.
+The paper flower bouquet will also look pretty on a craft paper piece and can be hung up or even framed as art in your kid’s room.

 3. Lavender Bath Bombs Printable

 Your tweens and teens will love this DIY flower bath bomb recipe.
 If you have kids of all ages, maybe the older ones can show the younger kids how to craft their own bath bombs and give you some time to yourself.
 This printable includes recipes for lavender and rose bath bombs, as well as printable gift tags if they would like to give their finished bath bombs to a friend or family member!

 Whether you don’t trust your kids with scissors and glue yet, or they love to color more than anything, these flower coloring pages will put a smile on their faces.
 Check your crafting supplies for googly eyes that your kids can glue onto the flowers once they’re done coloring.
 For parents of children who color super fast, here is another tip to buy yourself some time: Give your kiddos a few google eyes and ask them to find objects in the house that would look funny with eyes on them.
 Show them on a doorknob or water bottle what you mean and then let them roam free.
 That’ll keep ‘em busy for an afternoon!